JetBrains/lets-plot-docs/source/python/shared/features/ggplot2.rst

 Inspired by ggplot2

-We recommend an excellent book called `"ggplot2: Elegant Graphics for Data Analysis" <https://ggplot2-book.org/index.html>`__.
-This will be a good prerequisite for further exploration of the Lets-Plot library.
+A faithful port of R ggplot2 to Python/Kotlin.
+You can learn R ggplot2 and the grammar of grapthics in the `"ggplot2: Elegant Graphics for Data Analysis" <https://ggplot2-book.org/index.html>`__ book by Hadley Wickham.